brikis98/yevgeniy-brikman-homepage/_posts/2011-07-12-obsessed-with-apocalypse.md

 Some sort of disease has ravaged the land, killing the vast majority of humanity and turning the rest into creatures that resemble vampires.
 The sole survivor is Robert Neville, who seems to be immune to the disease.
-The novel follows his day to day life, living totally alone, scavenging abandoned towns during the day and barricading himself in his house at night.
+The novel follows his day-to-day life, living totally alone, scavenging abandoned towns during the day and barricading himself in his house at night.
 The sense of loneliness and despair that Matheson conveys is unlike anything I've ever read.
 The storytelling is